- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to carefully configure and manage the caching policy of a NAS device to balance performance improvements with data integrity and reliability.
 Regularly backing up critical data and ensuring the NAS device has appropriate power backup solutions can further reduce the risks of data loss.

-Although NAS Turbo Station TS-251A / TS-251B / TS-251C / TS-251D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-251A / TS-251B / TS-251C / TS-251D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -